leangjia/blender_docs/trunk/blender_docs/manual/physics/soft_body/settings.rst

    Helps the Solver figure out how much work it needs to do based on how fast things are moving.

 Error Limit
    Rules the overall quality of the solution delivered.
-Default 0.1.
    The most critical setting that defines how precise the solver should check for collisions.
    Start with a value that is half the average edge length.
    If there are visible errors, jitter, or over-exaggerated responses, decrease the value.